bomonike/bomonike.github.io/chromebook2linux.md

 Many schools buy them for use in the classroom.

-## Repurposing Chromebooks
+## Old Chromebooks Are Unsafe

-CAUTION: Chromebooks too old to receive updates from Goolge should not be connected to the internet.
+CAUTION: Chromebooks too old to receive updates from Google should NOT be connected to the internet.

+There are thousands of malicious bots constantly scanning every IP address to find <strong>zombie bots</strong> used for Denial of Service (DDoS) attacks.
+Once in your network, malicious bots can corrupt your other computers and steal your information.

-But a Chromebook with internet disabled can be used as a <strong>photoframe</strong>, music player, or <strong>video player</strong>.
+But a Chromebook with internet disabled can display photos from its hard drive locally by a <strong>photoframe</strong>, music player, or <strong>video player</strong>.

+## To Repurpose Chromebooks

 Chromebooks are cheap, but they don't have the same features as a desktop computer.
 So the options are limited.

-<a target="_blank" href="https://chromestory.com/2021/08/google-calendar-in-chromebook/">VIDIEO</a>: Windows OS has a built-in "dumb" Calendar app, but older Chromebooks did not.
-Newer Chromebooks have a keyboard shortcut to access the calendar view:
-ALT + SHIFT + C

-PROTIP: I wanted to repurpose my Chromebook to display my <a target="_blank" href="https://calendar.google.com/calendar/r">Google Calendar</a> and <a target="_blank" href="https://tasks.google.com/">Google Tasks List</a> like a photo frame.

-CAUTION: That requires an internet connection.

-To get Security updates, I had to replace the old operating system with a Linux operating system.
+PROTIP: A Chromebook can be rendered safer by installing a <strong>Linux</strong> operating system that contains updated security patches.
+Such computers can have an internet connection.

 Using a Linux-based operating system enables a wide range of apps, which makes Chromebook hardware far more versatile than it was before.